 My Process

-I am a Landscape Artist.
+I am a Landscape and Animal Artist.

 The paintings on this site show a journey of discovering a style that brings me joy.
 I have explored more realistic and more fantastical painting styles, taking inspiration from my favourite painters both past and present.